Doctor Zebra > Presidential health > Other notables > Vice-Presidents

 - On Dec.
 7, 1863, rumors of his death prompted the New York Times to editorialize his life.

-- Labelling him one of the "basest and wickedest of traitors," this may be the most damning judgement of a nationally-elected figure in American history.
+- Labelling him one of the "basest and wickedest of traitors," this may be the most damning judgment of a nationally-elected figure in American history.

 - Was not renominated as Grant's running mate 1872 because of corruption questions.